nathanpbarlow1/reading-notes/README.md

 ### Lets talk about Growth Mindset

->“You have three bad quarters, you’ve thrown four interceptions, you own that,” he said.
-“But the next seven minutes are going to be based on what you do, not what you did.” - Russell Wilson, QB - Seattle Seahawks
+>“*You have three bad quarters, you’ve thrown four interceptions, you own that,” he said.
+“But the next seven minutes are going to be based on what you do, not what you did.” - Russell Wilson, QB - Seattle Seahawks*

 ### How will I keep myself in a growth mindset?